eng-assys/php-hotmart-sdk/README.md

 # php-hotmart-sdk

-A PHP SDK to Use Hotmart API
+A PHP SDK to Use Hotmart API (Hotmart's API does not support Sandbox Mode yet).

 # Supported Requests